Ethan-Barr/Python-Projects/README.md

 Welcome to my Python projects repository!
 Here, you'll find a collection of Python projects, each designed to demonstrate various levels of expertise and proficiency with Python.
 This repository includes a range of projects, from terminal-based applications to more advanced and complex systems.

+Source code for each project will be released weekly, so keep an eye out for source-code and new projects ideas.

 ## Table of Contents

 - [Fundamentals](#fundamentals)